 The Office of Student Life is committed to making each Yeshiva University student's undergraduate experience as positive as possible.
 Whether it is helping you manage your educational, social or general welfare, or planning fun-filled and exciting events, the office offers many different services to help you meet your needs.
 The Office of Student Life is located on the 1st Floor of Rubin Hall.

-The Career Development Center (CDC) offers a wide range of programs and resources to undergraduate students.
+The Career Center offers a wide range of programs and resources to undergraduate students.
 Its mission is to educate and empower students to actively explore, clarify and implement their academic, life and career goals; partner with employers, alumni and community supporters to facilitate career opportunities and informational resources for students; and support students in their efforts to integrate their values and ethics into their chosen careers toward the advancement of the Jewish community and the world at large.

-CDC is located at 90 Laurel Hill Terrace (entrance on 186th Street).
+The Career Center is located at 90 Laurel Hill Terrace (entrance on 186th Street).

 University Housing and Residence LifeUniversity Housing and Residence Life (UHRL) oversees all matters pertaining to housing assignments, living on campus and resident event planning.
 The Wilf UHRL office is located on the 1st floor of Rubin Hall.